 The HS2 high speed rail link will follow a route through north Derbyshire and South Yorkshire that roughly follows the M1 and M18, with a spur coming off that would serve Chesterfield and Sheffield city centre.

-When the HS2 route was announced, Councillor Tricia Gilby, leader of Chesterfield Borough Council, said: “This is a real game changer for Chesterfield.”
+Councillor Tricia Gilby, leader of Chesterfield Borough Council, said: “This is a real game changer for Chesterfield.”